tux-rampage/rampage-php-docs/source/reference/requirejs/config.rst

 .. note::

-    The base url is global and only points to a specific theme.
-You cannot overwrite single require.js modules in the same way as view scripts.
-You'll have to define the overwritten module as described in ref:`requirejs.config.template`.
+    The base url is global and only points to a specific theme. **Theme fallbacks will not be visited!**
+    You cannot overwrite single require.js modules in the same way as view scripts or resources.
+You'll have to define the overwritten module as described in :ref:`requirejs.config.template`.